-The lockdown rules might be easing, but many of us are still staying at home as much as possible.
+The lockdown rules might be changing, but for many of us, we will still be having a very British summer holiday in the UK.
 That does not mean we cannot enjoy the outdoors and gardens.
 Get the children away from the TV and computers with our top DIY ideas to keep them entertained.

 Get Crafty with Cardboard Painting